hirrolot/poica/README.md

 ### Product types

-If we have structures in C, why we need product types?
+If we have structures in C, why do we need product types?
 Well, because product types provide type introspection (discussed in the next section).
 A product type is represented like this:

 ```c
 RECORD(